Skip to content

 └─────────────────────────────────────────────────────────────┘

-What would happen if: You find a ClusterRoleBinding that grants cluster-admin to a ServiceAccount called monitoring-agent in the monitoring namespace.
-The monitoring team says they need it to “see everything.”
-What’s the risk if an attacker compromises a pod running as that ServiceAccount?
+What would happen if you find a ClusterRoleBinding that grants cluster-admin to a ServiceAccount called monitoring-agent in the monitoring namespace, and the monitoring team says they need it to “see everything”?
+If an attacker compromises a pod using that ServiceAccount, the attacker can use the mounted token to call the API as cluster-admin.
+The monitoring requirement may be broad read visibility, but the binding grants broad write and RBAC authority too.

 # The 'bind' verb allows creating bindings to roles